-The first step is to log in to the Personal Capital dashboard.
-If you’re not familiar, Personal Capital offers free tools that sync up all of your financial accounts and track your net worth.
+The first step is to log in to the Empower (formerly Personal Capital) dashboard.
+If you’re unfamiliar, Empower offers free tools that sync up your financial accounts and track your net worth.

-It’s similar to Mint.com, but I use Personal Capital more often because I like its free retirement planner.
+I primarily use Empower because I like its free retirement planner.

-For my weekly financial checklist, either service will do.
-What I look for is my current net worth.
+For my weekly financial checklist, I look for my current net worth.
 That’s simply the value of your assets, minus your liabilities.

 Don’t be discouraged if your net worth doesn’t change much from one week to the next.
 It may not fluctuate much during a single week, but you want to see it increase over time.